Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

    * `succeeded`: A firmware version that FAS can update the firmware to is available and it should work when actually updating the firmware.
    * `failed`: There is something that FAS could do, but it likely would fail (most likely because the file is missing).

-   1. Get a high-level summary of the FAS job to determine if there are any upgradable firmware images available.
+   1. (`ncn#`) Get a high-level summary of the FAS job to determine if there are any upgradable firmware images available.

       Use the returned `actionID` from the `cray fas actions create` command.

       In the example below, there are two operations in the `succeeded` state, indicating there is an available firmware version that FAS can use to update firmware.

       ```bash
-      cray fas actions status list {actionID}
+      cray fas actions status list {actionID} --format toml
       ```

-      ```text
+      Example output:

+      ```toml
       actionID = "e6dc14cd-5e12-4d36-a97b-0dd372b0930f"
       snapshotID = "00000000-0000-0000-0000-000000000000"
       startTime = "2021-09-07 16:43:04.294233199 +0000 UTC"